-Extended list of normal lab values - This page lists many of the lab values that are commonly tested during checkups and hospital stays.
+List of normal lab values and tube colors - This page lists many of the lab values that are commonly tested during checkups and hospital stays.
 Note that the ranges shown are the ones used just for one facility.
 They are often slightly different depending on the facility and location so yours may not match up perfectly with this list.

 Detailed nurse report checklist - Not only does this page list name many common topics that are exchanged during report, it also describes them in more detail.
 If you follow this checklist for each of your patients, you should be able to give a thorough report to the oncoming nurse or caregiver.
 Note that all patients don't necessarily have to cover every topic.

 Struggling with medical conversions? - This page was made to assist with converting measurements used in the metric system, otherwise known as the International System of Units (SI), and the system used in the United States (US) often referred to as the imperial system.
 There are even formulas that convert Fahrenheit (F) to Celsius (C) and vise versa.

 Waste management in healthcare: What goes where - This page serves as the hub that leads to other pages that describe what type of waste goes where in the medical field.
 If you are unsure where something belongs when it is thrown away, you'll likely find the answer here.
 It covers standard, medical, and sharps waste, as well as recyclable materials.